Background pattern

 400 mg on the first day and then 200 mg to 400 mg once a day for 6 to 8 weeks or longer if necessary.

-In some cases, the dose is increased to 800 mg.
+Sometimes the dose is increased up to 800 mg.

 200 mg once a day until your doctor tells you to stop.

-200 mg to 400 mg once a day for 11 months to 24 months or longer if necessary.
-In some cases, the dose is increased to 800 mg.
+200 mg to 400 mg once a day from 11 months to 24 months or longer if necessary.
+Sometimes the dose is increased up to 800 mg.

 800 mg on the first day and then 400 mg once a day until your doctor tells you to stop.

-To treat fungal infections of the mucous membranes that affect the lining of the mouth, throat, or associated with dental prostheses.
+For the treatment of mucosal infections affecting the lining of the mouth, throat or associated with dental prostheses.

 50 mg to 400 mg once a day for 7 to 30 days until your doctor tells you to stop.

-To prevent mucosal infections that affect the lining of the mouth and throat.
+For the prevention of mucosal infections affecting the lining of the mouth and throat.

-100 mg to 200 mg once a day, or 200 mg three times a week, as long as you are at risk of developing an infection.
+100 mg to 200 mg once a day, or 200 mg 3 times a week, while the risk of developing an infection continues.

-150 mg every three days for a total of 3 doses (days 1, 4, and 7) and then once a week as long as you are at risk of developing an infection.
+150 mg every 3 days for a total of 3 doses (days 1, 4 and 7) and then once a week while the risk of developing an infection continues.

-The dose depends on the location of the infection: 50 mg once a day, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, treatment may be necessary for up to 6 weeks, for nail infections, treatment should continue until a healthy nail grows).
+Depending on the location of the infection, 50 mg once a day, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, up to 6 weeks may be necessary, for nail infections, treatment should continue until a healthy nail grows).

-200 mg to 400 mg once a day as long as you are at risk of developing an infection.
+200 mg to 400 mg once a day while the risk of developing an infection continues.

-Follow the dose indicated by your doctor (the adult dose or the pediatric dose).
+Follow the dose indicated by your doctor (the adult dose or the child dose).

 The maximum daily dose for children is 400 mg per day.